XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 * The CFT has the `lsfCannotFreezeBalances` flag set or,
 * The CFT issuer has the `asfNoFreeze` flag set on their account

-Issuers can unfreeze the balance by submitting another `CFTokenIssuanceSet` transaction with the `tfSetUnFreeze` flag set.
+Issuers can unfreeze the balance by submitting another `CFTokenIssuanceSet` transaction with the `tfClearFreeze` flag set.

 #### 1.4.0.2 Freezing entire CFTs
 This operation works the same as above, except that the holder account is not specified in the `CFTokenIssuanceSet` transaction when freezing or unfreezing.
 This operation will fail if::